awesome-astra/docs/docs/pages/develop/languages/java.md

 **📦 Setup Project**

-- You simple need an `HTTP Client` to use the Rest API.
-There are a lot in the Java languages like [HttpURLConnection](https://docs.oracle.com/en/java/javase/11/docs/api/java.base/java/net/HttpURLConnection.html), [HttpClient introduced in Java 11](https://docs.oracle.com/en/java/javase/11/docs/api/java.net.http/java/net/http/HttpClient.html), [Apache HTTPClient](https://hc.apache.org/httpcomponents-client-5.0.x/index.html), [OkHttpClient](https://square.github.io/okhttp/), [Jetty HttpClient](https://www.eclipse.org/jetty/documentation/current/http-client.html).
+- You simply need an `HTTP Client` to use the Rest API.
+There are a lot of clients in the Java languages like [HttpURLConnection](https://docs.oracle.com/en/java/javase/11/docs/api/java.base/java/net/HttpURLConnection.html), [HttpClient introduced in Java 11](https://docs.oracle.com/en/java/javase/11/docs/api/java.net.http/java/net/http/HttpClient.html), [Apache HTTPClient](https://hc.apache.org/httpcomponents-client-5.0.x/index.html), [OkHttpClient](https://square.github.io/okhttp/), [Jetty HttpClient](https://www.eclipse.org/jetty/documentation/current/http-client.html).
 A comparison is provided is this [blogpost](https://www.mocklab.io/blog/which-java-http-client-should-i-use-in-2020/) to make your choice.
-In this tutorial we will go with `Apache HttpClient`, this is the one used in the SDK, you should adapt the code depending on the framework you choosed.
+In this tutorial, we will use the `Apache HttpClient`, which is included in the SDK.
+You should adapt the code depending on the framework you have chosen.

 - Import relevant dependencies for `Apache Http Client` in your `pom.xml`